prashanthmulge/Building_TCP_Sliding_Winow/README.md

 <br>No, you must examine the length field of the segment and should not assume the cTCP segment you receive is the correct length.
 The network might truncate or pad segments.
 - **Why is a double pointer `prev` used for the `ctcp_state_t` linked list?**
 <br>This is a clever trick that enables it to delete elements of a linked list efficiently with a bit less pointer rewiring than if `prev` were a single pointer.
-- **What sliding window protocol are we supposed to implement for Lab 2?**
+- **What sliding window protocol are we supposed to implement for Sliding Window?**
 <br>You MUST use selective repeat.
 - **Why do all commands have to be run with sudo?**
 <br>cTCP uses raw sockets, which require root in order to open.
 You can avoid having to type in `sudo` each time if you run the shell as root (`sudo bash`).